SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-pages-and-the-page-model.md

 - [Custom Information in Content Types](https://msdn.microsoft.com/en-us/library/office/ms468437%28v=office.14%29.aspx)

 > [!IMPORTANT]
 > Currently, you can use the remote provisioning pattern to apply out-of-the-box page layouts to a SharePoint site.
 Although you can provision custom content types on a site by using CSOM code via custom add-ins for SharePoint code, and setting custom **ContentTypeId** via CSOM is supported in SharePoint Online, setting the ContentTypeId for a custom content type via remote provisioning on on-premises SharePoint sites is not currently supported.
-For more information, see [How to: Create a page layout in SharePoint 2013](http://msdn.microsoft.com/library/5447e6a1-2f14-4667-81d0-7514b468be80.aspx).
+For more information, see [Create a page layout in SharePoint](../general-development/how-to-create-a-page-layout-in-sharepoint.md).

 ## SharePoint page processing model